RoyalVee/handson-ml2/README.md

 ## Contributors
 I would like to thank everyone who contributed to this project, either by providing useful feedback, filing issues or submitting Pull Requests.
 Special thanks go to Haesun Park who helped on some of the exercise solutions, and to Steven Bunkley and Ziembla who created the `docker` directory.
 Thanks as well to github user SuperYorio for helping out on the coding exercise solutions.

+###Acknowledgment
+I Victor Ojochenemi Oguche Receives this material in good faith for the increase of my skills in Machine Learning.